-So with ‘Signals,’ Rush had an entire new audience — one who expected not only instrumental prowess but also hummable hooks.
-On that front, ‘Signals’ delivered enormously, even if the album pales a tad compared to the top-to-bottom masterpiece that precedes it.
-The album landed at No. 10 on the Album charts, and with the bouncy ‘New World Man,’ they had their first major single smash in the U.S.
+So with Signals, Rush had an entire new audience, one that expected not only instrumental prowess but also hummable hooks.
+On that front, Signals delivered enormously, even if the album pales compared to the top-to-bottom masterpiece that preceded it.
+The album landed at No. 10, and with the bouncy "New World Man," they had their first major single smash in the U.S.

-"We never really were that serious," Lifeson reflected to ‘Sounds.’
-“You do a couple things that may seem that way, and you're labeled no matter what you do.
+"We never really were that serious," Lifeson told Sounds.
+"You do a couple things that may seem that way, and you're labeled no matter what you do.
 You're always labeled as something like, 'Here's Rush, a heavy metal heady type band!'
-I don't know; most of the time, you don't give a f—.
+I don't know; most of the time, you don't give a fuck.
 You have a good time, and that's it!"